Our top picks of timely offers from our partnersMore details

-For instance, if you're looking to earn generous rewards on groceries and dining out, the American Express® Gold Card can provide you with 4X Membership Rewards® points when you dine at restaurants worldwide and shop at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X) — but you'll need good or excellent credit.
+For instance, if you're looking to earn generous rewards on groceries and dining out, the American Express® Gold Card offers cardholders the chance to earn 4X Membership Rewards® points when you dine at restaurants and shop at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X) — but you'll need good or excellent credit.
+Terms apply.

-Take note that even if your credit score falls within the excellent range, that is not a guarantee you'll be approved for a credit card requiring excellent credit.
+Take note that even if your credit score falls within the excellent range, it's not a guarantee you'll be approved for a credit card requiring excellent credit.
 Card issuers look at more factors than just your credit score, including income and monthly housing payments.

-Check out CNBC Select's best credit cards for excellent credit.
+Check out Select's best credit cards for excellent credit.

-There are dozens of free credit score services available that offer your free FICO Score or VantageScore.
+There are dozens of free credit score services available that offer you free FICO Score or VantageScore.
 Here are some popular free credit score resources.

 *Results may vary.
 Some may not see improved scores or approval odds.
 Not all lenders use Experian credit files, and not all lenders use scores impacted by Experian Boost.